homiedopie/beberlei.de/drafts/monolithic_repositories_with_php_and_composer.rst

    longer feedback cycle between code that depends on each other, with all the downsides.

-Take for example Doctrine, which was managed in a single Git repository until the late 2.0 Beta, then split into Common, DBAL and ORM and later split into even smaller packages by splitting Common.
-This was only possible because Composer exists.

-However in my opinion since the splits the visibility of Pull Requests and problems in smaller components has suffered a lot.
-Each Common subproject now has its own versioning numbers, confusing even seasoned contributors on which versions are compatible with each other.

-Symfony2 and ZendFramework2 have rejected this split into smaller packages.
-Both frameworks have a lot of independent and reusable components, but are still managed from one central repository.
-Technical tools are used to make each component usable on its own from Composer/Packagist.
-Given my experience from Doctrine I am glad they didn't.

 One important remark about monolithic repositories: It does not automatically lead to a monolithic code-base.
 Especially Symfony2 and ZF2 are a very good example of how you can build individual components with a clean dependency